 What does income protection actually do?

-If you’re under 65, Income protection can provide up to 85% of your monthly income, up to a maximum of $10,000 for a nominated period of time.
-It can help you keep your household running, provide for your loved ones while you recover, and allow you to focus on what matters most.
+If you’re under 65, Income protection could provide up to 85% of your monthly income, up to a maximum of $10,000 for a nominated period of time.
+It could help you keep your household running, help provide for your loved ones while you recover, and allow you to focus on what matters most.